exploratoria/exploratoria.github.io/exhibits/mathematics/lorenz-attractor/readme.md

 * Click the "Update View" button to see several instances of the attractor.
 The curve starts at a random point each time but the resulting figure looks the same.
 This is what is meant by an attractor.

-* Increase the variable named "multipler" to see the curve develop faster
+* Increase the variable named "multiplier" to see the curve develop faster

 * Change the values of the parameters named "beta" (&beta;), "rho" (&rho;) and "sigma" (&sigma;) to alter the nature of the attractor.
 You may also need to change the value of "scale" in order to see the developing curve, or zoom the view out.